MatrixEditor/dementor/docs/source/examples/kdc.rst

 4. The client sends a `TGS-REQ <https://tools.ietf.org/html/rfc4120#section-5.4.1>`_ message to the KDC requesting the ST. This message includes the TGT, the Service Principal Name ([SPN](#service-principal-name-spn)) of the target service, and additional encrypted data (such as the client’s username and timestamp) to verify authenticity.

-5. The KDC decrypts the TGT using its key, extracts the session key, and verifies the client’s username.
+5. The KDC decrypts the TGT using its key, extracts the session key, and verifies the client's username.
 Upon validation, the KDC issues a `TGS-REP <https://tools.ietf.org/html/rfc4120#section-5.4.2>`_ message containing two encrypted sections: an ST encrypted with the service’s key and client-related data encrypted with the session key.
 Shared data, such as the service session key, is embedded in both sections to facilitate communication between the client and the service.

 6. The client forwards the ST to the service within an `AP-REQ <https://tools.ietf.org/html/rfc4120#section-5.5.1>`_ message, which is encapsulated in the application protocol.
 The service decrypts the ST, retrieves the session key, and accesses the Privilege Attribute Certificate (PAC), which contains security information about the client.